What parents are saying

 - What will my student study?

 - We offer 100+ majors hosted by our four undergraduate colleges, meaning your student can pursue just about any field of study they can imagine!
 We know that, as they explore and mature, students’ interests often change, so we allow students to switch majors and give them guidance as they do it.
+For even more insight, check out What can I do with my major?

 - Is UC Davis on the quarter or semester system?